lumeland/lume.land/plugins/jsx_preact.md

 );
 ```

-Note that this page uses the `layouts/main.njk` layout to wrap the content (you
+Note that this page uses the `layouts/main.njk` layout to wrap the content.
+(You
-can mix different template languages like Nunjucks and JSX)
+can mix different template languages like Nunjucks and JSX.)

 ## Creating layouts